-Reading through two-years worth of notebook, I realized I loved writing goals.
-I wrote them down with enthusiasm but rarely did I make them come to life.
+Reading through years’ worth of notebook, I realized how much I loved writing and re-writing goals.
+Rarely did one thing come to life.

-Maybe writing them, for me, instilled a false sense of completion.
-It’s a foresight of things I wanted to flourish but ended with distractions.
+Writing them down, for me, might have instilled a false sense of completion, a foresight of things I wanted to flourish but died with distractions.

-I longed to write a blog on August 2015, but I started the year after.
-I wanted to eat well and exercise regularly but it took me a year to establish the habit.
+I longed to write a blog in 2015, but I started the year after; I wanted to eat well and exercise regularly but it took me a year to establish the habit.

 It isn’t to say that writing goals is useless.
 Rather, there’s a fine line between aspiring and actually doing.
-Trying is faint; doing is acute.
+Trying is faint; doing is sharp.

-Why does it really matter to you and your one life that you engage yourself in a specific goal?
+Why does it matter to you and your one life that you engage in a specific goal?

-Why does it count that I exercise and eat well?
+Why does it count that I eat well for the rest of my life?

 The thing is, goals are okay.
 Whys are critical.
 Doing is the game-changer.